 2 To authenticate subsequent API calls, pass the session identifier as a request header.

+'''

-vmware-api-session-id: <session ID>
+vmware-api-session-id: <session_ID>

+'''

-Note VMware encourages you to refrain from using basic authentication and adopt tokenbased authentication, as it is more secure and provides more flexibility.
+Note VMware encourages you to move away from basic authentication and use token-based authentication instead, as it is more secure and provides you with more options.

 Identity Provider Federation for vCenter Server